 Why Does a Pretrial Diversion Program Exist?

-Pretrial diversions are in the statutes of many states to create an opportunity for judges to offer a “second chance” to some defendants who are first time offenders, and whose life is likely to be substantially harmed by harsh penalties, or any criminal record.
+Pretrial diversions are defined in the statutes of many state laws to create an opportunity for judges to offer a “second chance” to some defendants who are first time offenders, and whose life is likely to be substantially harmed by harsh penalties, or any criminal record.

 How Do I Get a Pretrial Diversion?

 Some states, such as Massachusetts, only allow pretrial diversions for defendants between the ages of 17-21, but may have other alternative sentencing options, including drug dependent diversion and pretrial probation.